Sites

 9. If you want all site traffic to be directed to HTTPS, then select the Encrypt All Traffic option.

-10. Click the Route Domain button to assign domains to the site.
-Assigned domains can be unassigned by clicking the red trash button that appear next to the assigned domain.
+10. Click the "Add Domain to Site" button to assign domains to the site.
+Assigned domains can be unassigned by clicking the delete button (a trash bin) that appears next to the assigned domain.
+Doing so does not delete the domain itself, in only removes it from the site configuration.

-11. Click the Route Application button to assign applications to their URLs on the site.
-Assigned apps can be unassigned by clicking the red trash button that appear next to the assigned apps.
+11. Click the "Add Application to Site" button to assign applications to their URLs on the site.
+Assigned apps can be unassigned by clicking the delete button (a trash bin) that appears next to the assigned apps.
+Doing so does not delete the app itself, it only removes it from the site configuration.

 1. Select the application that you want to serve from the site.

-2. Enter the URI path from which the application will be served.
-For example, if you want to serve your application from the root of the site, you would enter / as the URI path.
+2. Enter the URL path from which the application will be served.
+For example, if you want to serve your application from the root of the site, you would enter / as the URL path.

-URI paths are not folders or directories on the server.
-They are the URLs from which your site will serve the assigned applications.** For example, if you have an app named blog and want to serve that at http://domain.com/ then use / as the URI path.
+URL paths are not folders or directories on the server.
+They are the URLs from which your site will serve the assigned applications.
+For example, if you have an app named blog and want to serve that at http://domain.com/ then use / as the URL path.

 Editing Sites